 For ringnecks, get on the list in the Fall the year before you want to buy.

 These guys are seasonal breeders, December through April here in the U.S. I do not breed in winter, so mine are set up around late February.
 Ringnecks usually don’t double clutch so I have a limited supply every year.
 I highly recommend getting on the waitlist the year before you plan to purchase so you’re near the top of my list.
 Violet and blue are the most popular colors, and there is a lot of competition for them.

 I do screen ringneck buyers more intensely.
 A lot of people think they want them, because they’re gorgeous and they can talk, but what they really want is a conure.
 Ringnecks are not cuddly and they go through a nasty bluffing stage where they bite a lot.
 They are not for everyone.
 I generally send out my information sheet early to potential ringneck buyers, but please do your research on these guys before contacting me.

-© 2017 by Karen Trinkaus.
-May not be reprinted or used in any way without the author’s permission.
+©2020 by Karen Trinkaus and may not be reprinted or used in any way without the author’s permission.